pagkly/Zed/Investopedia3/Regressive Tax.md

 Regressive Tax
 ## What Is a Regressive Tax?

-A [regressive tax](https://www.investopedia.com/ask/answers/042415/what-types-economies-are-regressive-taxes-common.asp) is a tax applied uniformly, taking a larger percentage of income from low-income earners than from high-income earners.
-It is in opposition to a [progressive tax](https://www.investopedia.com/terms/p/progressivetax.asp), which takes a larger percentage from high-income earners.
+A [[regressive tax]](https://www.investopedia.com/ask/answers/042415/what-types-economies-are-regressive-taxes-common.asp) is a tax applied uniformly, taking a larger percentage of income from low-income earners than from high-income earners.
+It is in opposition to a [[progressive tax]](https://www.investopedia.com/terms/p/progressivetax.asp), which takes a larger percentage from high-income earners.

 ### Key Takeaways